-After finding viral fame with their video game ‘Tampon Run,’ students Sophie Houser and Andy Gonzales hope to propel an important shift in the dialogue surrounding menstruation and women in tech.
+After finding fame with their video game ‘Tampon Run,’ two students hope to shift the dialogue surrounding menstruation and women in tech.

 Here’s how to do an all-nighter the right way so you won’t have to dig yourself out of a deep, sleep-deprived hole.

 $10 a month for a movie a day?
 Sign me up.

 Everyone needs a break from the daily grind, and college may be your best opportunity to get a hobby before you get a job.